 If your family members become permanent residents of Canada, they have the opportunity to reside, study, and work in the country.
-As long as you are at least 18 years old and meet any of the following criteria:
+As long as you are at least 18 years old and meet any of the following criteria for family & spousal sponsorship:

 You can sponsor specific relatives to come to Canada.